radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-PM.md

 ###  older instructions
-* Form your groups and brief introductions
-* Open a browser tab and go the ip address indicated in the file above.
-The password for your cloud instance will be written on the whiteboard.
+* Form your groups and brief introductions password for your cloud instance will be written on the whiteboard.
 * Open a new terminal window and `cd ipyrad-workshop`.
 * Make a new directory for your 3RAD assembly: `mkdir <assembly_name>`.